-House Dems formally condemn Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi
+Dem-led House formally condemns Trump remarks deemed 'racist,' after dramatic floor fight over Pelosi

 Cleaver simply declared, "I abandon the chair," and left -- a moment with no apparent precedent in modern congressional history.
 North Carolina Rep. G.K.
 Butterfield, also a Democrat, assumed the chair, before Hoyer took the reins.

 Hoyer eventually assumed the chair upon Pelosi's request so that a Democrat leader, and not a rank-and-file member, could take control.
-Hoyer eventually ruled that, based on the precedent "of May 15, 1984," Pelosi’s language did not meet the standard.
+Hoyer eventually read the parliamentarian's ruling that, based on the precedent "of May 15, 1984," Pelosi’s language did not meet the standard.

 "The words used by the gentlewoman from California contained an accusation of racist behavior on the part of the President,” Hoyer said, affirming the House parliamentarian's decision and technically banning Pelosi from speaking on the House floor for the rest of the day.
-“The words should not be used in debate.”

-Democrats quickly voted along party lines to restore Pelosi's speaking privileges and keep her comments on the record, effectively overruling Hoyer.
+Democrats, including Hoyer, quickly voted along party lines to restore Pelosi's speaking privileges and keep her comments on the record, effectively overruling the parliamentarian.

 The 1984 precedent came after Republican Newt Gingrich, then a Georgia congressman, sparred with then-House Speaker Tip O’Neill, a Massachusetts Democrat.
 O'Neill remarked: "My personal opinion is this: You deliberately stood in that well before an empty House and challenged these people, and you challenged their Americanism, and it is the lowest thing I have ever seen in my thirty-two years in Congress."